Nakilon/pcbr-demo/README.md

 See the resulting rankings here: https://nakilon.github.io/pcbr-demo/
 This is for demo purposes of https://github.com/Nakilon/pcbr

-### reminder for myself on how to update
+### (development note) How to update

-Some `.txt` files are updated manually.
+Some `.txt` files in this repo are updated manually.
 Some are updated programmatically:
   ```none
   ## "The most developed loot management in video games"
   # update the Google Spreadsheet